bifurcationkit/BifurcationKit.jl/docs/src/index.md

   0.079482 seconds (344.44 k allocations: 13.856 MiB)
 ```

 We can now perform numerical continuation wrt the parameter `a`.
-Again, we need to define some parameters for the continuation:
+Again, we need to provide some parameters for the continuation:

 ```julia
 opts_br0 = ContinuationPar(dsmin = 0.001, dsmax = 0.05, ds= 0.005, a = 0.1, pMax = 4.1, theta = 0.91, secant = true, plot_every_n_steps = 3, newtonOptions = NewtonPar(tol = 1e-8, maxIter = 50, verbose = true), doArcLengthScaling = false)